rnbguy/oopsla21artifact/jepsen/README.md

 bash run.sh 100 2,3,5,10 10
 ```

-It will take around 20 hours to finish.
+It will take around 1 day to finish.

 ## Produce results from paper